 Many faith-based organisations are reducing their environmental impact and save energy.

 Catholic Earthcare Australia is the ecological advisory agency to the Catholic Church and publishes environmental information for places of worship on its website.
-You can also read about parishes that have made energy savings, such as Our Lady of Fatima.

 Businesses in the professional services industry typically operate in an office environment.
 With significant increases in energy prices in recent years, electricity bills are no longer an after-thought.